Karl Teichmann: Aerial combat

 In August 1917, Teichmann was posted to Fliegerkompanie 42J, considered the cream of the Austro-Hungarian fighter squadrons.
 It was armed with Albatros D.III fighters.
 On 26 September 1917, in company with Ernst Strohschneider and Ferdinand Udvardy, he helped shoot down a SPAD over Ronchi for his first aerial victory.
 He then received the Silver Medal for Bravery Second Class.

 Teichmann was drawn into the fighting at the Battle of Caporetto.
 On 23 October 1917, he scored another victory, downing a Nieuport fighter over Lago di Doberdò.
 On 27 November, he teamed with Karl Patzelt for a third victory, a Sopwith destroyed over San Dona di Piave.
 His feats earned him the First Class Silver Bravery Medal.

 Teichmann then transferred to a new fighter squadron being founded with Frank Linke-Crawford commanding, Fliegerkompanie 60 J. On 3 February 1918, he shot down another Nieuport, over Monte Nuoval.
 Later in 1918, he was granted the highest honor of his nation, the Gold Medal for Bravery.
-In August 1918, he moved to Fliegerkompanie 14 at Feltre.
+In August 1918, he moved to Fliegerkompanie 14j at Feltre.
 On 22 August, he scored his fifth victory by shooting down a Bristol F.2 Fighter from No. 139 Squadron RAF.

 Karl Teichmann survived the war.
-He died a natural death in Graz in 1927.
+He died of natural causes in Graz in 1927.